Explore Mount Ruapehu on foot during summer (December to April, weather dependent)

 Distance: 2.5km (return)

-Track starts: From the top of the Sky Waka gondola
+Track start: Top of the Sky Waka gondola

-Considered one of the best short walks in the Tongariro National Park, the Skyline Walk takes you from the top of the Sky Waka gondola (2020m) up the mountain to the Skyline Ridge (2300m).
-You’ll be rewarded with stunning views of Mt Ngauruhoe, Lake Taupō, and beyond.
+Widely regarded as one of the best short walks in Tongariro National Park, the Skyline Trail climbs from the top of the Sky Waka gondola (2,020m) to Skyline Ridge at 2,300m.
+The reward is expansive alpine views across Mt Ngauruhoe, Lake Taupō and the Central Plateau.

 Distance: 2.5km

-Track starts: From the top of the Sky Waka gondola
+Track start: Top of the Sky Waka gondola

-Starting from the top of the Sky Waka gondola, you’ll descend the same path as ancient lava flows and lahars, past magnificent waterfalls, rugged volcanic terrain, and enjoy incredible views of the Central Plateau.
-The walk concludes at the Sky Waka Gondola base area.
+Descending from the Sky Waka top station, this trail follows the path carved by ancient lava flows and lahars.
+Along the way you’ll pass striking waterfalls, rugged volcanic terrain and enjoy wide-open views across the Central Plateau.
+The track finishes at the Sky Waka base area.

 Meads Wall Trail

-Track starts: From the bottom of the Rangatira Chairlift at Whakapapa Ski Field
+Track start: Bottom of the Rangatira Chairlift, Whakapapa Ski Field

 Meads Wall courtesy of Mt Ruapehu